sageserpent-open/NTestCaseBuilder/README.markdown

 2. It can participate in the composite design pattern, becoming part of a larger tree of factories whose root produces more complex test cases.

-Moving on, let's look at the test variables that contribute to the making of a 'TestCase' above - we have 4 test variables * 2 levels for the operation slots, plus 1 test variable * 3 levels for the parameterised 'Bar' constructor.
+Moving on, let's look at the test variables that contribute to the making of a 'TestCase' above - we have 4 test variables * 2 levels for the operation slots, with an additional 1 test variable * 3 levels for the parameterised 'Bar' constructor.
 Note that the singleton doesn't count - as it always yields a non-varying data value, there is essentially no test variable for it.

 That means there are potentially 4 * 2 * 1 * 3 = 24 different test cases to produce.